MLHale/insure-container-sec/proposal.md

 **Introduction**

-The completion of “Container Configuration Verification as a Container” (CCVAS) will provide a secure method to configure the requirements for the network bridged files, methods to instantiate containers, and secure communications for applications when working in a virtual environment.
-CCVAS will utilize Docker containers to solve the current security problem faced when establishing and utilizing virtualization software.
-The end project will provide both a simplified solution and reduce organizations’ risk when operating in a virtual environment.
+The completion of “Container Configuration Verification as a Container” (CCVAS) will provide a method to evaluate systems that implement protocols similar to CAVES.
+CCVAS will utilize Docker containers to solve the  security problem faced when establishing and utilizing virtualization software such as Docker.
+The end project deliverable will be a container that evaluates the security of other containers.
+This provides a simplified solution and can help reduce organizations’ risk when operating in a virtual environment.

 **Problem Statement**